Get velto news & updates

 Web3 Wallets

-Some Web3 wallets also let you swap in the app.
-That means no copy-pasting addresses, no risk of fake DEX websites, and a smoother user experience.
-It’s convenience plus security, and exactly what most people want.
-When you connect a compatible Solana wallet to velto, you can access integrated swap routes directly from one interface while your wallet still holds the assets and signs each transaction.
+When you connect a compatible Solana wallet to velto, for instance, you can access integrated swap routes directly from a single interface while your wallet retains custody of the assets and signs each transaction.

 What Is the Best Platform for Swapping Solana Tokens?

-How to Swap Solana Tokens with Velto: A Step-by-Step Guide
+How to Swap Solana Tokens with velto: A Step-by-Step Guide

 Download and set up velto